Skip to content

 HubSpot’s built-in automatic association works well for simple use cases.

+But when relationships depend on multiple signals such as domain, LinkedIn, address, and custom properties, you need more control.
 By combining Koalify’s flexible rule engine with HubSpot workflows, you can create reliable, automated HubSpot associations that reflect your real-world account structure.

 If your CRM includes franchises, subsidiaries, or parent–child companies, this approach keeps your data structured without merging records incorrectly.